 What We Don’t Like About Thermaltake Ring 14 High Static Pressure

 Unfortunately, at only around 50 CFM, the Thermaltake fans aren’t sufficient if you need a high flow radiator fan.

-Also, we found that the LED display, as we said its best feature, is compromised by being quite dim, with insufficient illumination to clearly read.
+Also, we found that the LED display is compromised by being quite dim, with insufficient illumination to clearly read.

 - Good quality fan; moves more air and is super quiet

 - Good price for the combination of aesthetics and performance